 If you are involved in two transactions, you will probably wish to complete both at the same time so that you can move out (and in) on the same day.
 Because completion dates are fixed on exchange of contracts, this means that usually contracts also have to be exchanged on the same day.
 The need to achieve this synchronisation in exchange of contracts can inevitably lead to delay.
 This is particularly the case if a chain is involved… the longer the chain, the greater the potential both for delay and risk that one of the links in the chain may break.
 As a result, the period leading up to exchange of contracts can be full of tension and frustration.
 You can be sure that we are aware of these difficulties and will do our best to overcome them.

 When contracts are exchanged, a completion date is usually fixed.
 This is the day on which the balance of the purchase price is paid together with adjustments for council and water rates and strata levies (if buying a unit).
 The property is transferred into your name and the move takes place.
 The date is usually 6 weeks after exchange of contracts.
 The date has to be acceptable to both you and the vendor and must be agreed upon prior to exchange of Contracts.
 In practice, where a large chain of linked sales and purchases is involved, the completion date tends to be that which is acceptable to the vendor, and everyone else in the chain.
 In the period between exchange of contracts and completion, we will prepare the transfer and any necessary documents, we will obtain local authority searches which contain information on the property to be found in certain registers and databases and liaise with you and the bank or building society to ensure we have the necessary funds for completion of your purchase.
-We will have Stamp Duty available & pay at settlement.
+We will request you have Stamp Duty available & pay at settlement.
 Discuss with us whether you are eligible for the First Home Plus Scheme.
 You will need to contact your bank and sign all the necessary mortgage documentation.
 Make sure this is done 2 weeks after you sign the contract.
 You will need to arrange insurance for the property only if buying a house.
 This usually has to be in the name of your lender.
 Speak to your lender directly or contact us and we will find out for you.
 You will also be concentrating on practical matters: removal arrangements; asking the Post Office to redirect your mail; writing change of address cards; etc. See our Notification-Checklist with a reminder of people/organisations to contact.

 This is it.
 Settlement day.
 While you are tackling the task of removals or unpacking, we will be arranging settlement with all parties involved to complete your purchase.
 The settlement process takes approximately 30 minutes to 1 hour to complete.
 I remind you that you only have 1 final inspection and I would suggest you do that the evening before settlement or the morning of settlement.
 You make this appointment with the sales agent.
-Do try to telephone us early on completion day to confirm that all is in order and that the seller and his family or tenant are moving out.
+Do try to telephone us early on completion day to confirm that all is in order and that the vendor and their family or tenant are moving out.
 Remember that you are purchasing the property which should be in the same state of repair as it was prior to you signing the contract (subject to fair wear and tear).

-REMEMBER –YOU DO NOT NEED TO GO TO SETTLEMENT AS WE DO THIS FOR YOU
+REMEMBER YOU DO NOT NEED TO GO TO SETTLEMENT AS WE DO THIS FOR YOU